FREQUENTLY ASKED QUESTIONS

 Q. Do all weekend tickets include camping?

-A. Yes our weekend tickets include camping from Friday – Monday.
-However if you want to leave the site at anytime you can, but please be aware of that gates open at 8am and close at 9pm.
+A. Yes our weekend tickets include camping.
+Camping is free so you are not paying extra for it.
+However if you want to leave the site at anytime you can.
+ENTRY gates open at 9am and close at 9pm.
+But EXIT gates remain open so you can leave whenever you like.

 Q. Can we hire accommodation onsite?

-A. Yes, please see our camping page for details of beautiful tented structures which you can rent for the weekend.
+A. Yes, please see our accommodation page for details of beautiful tented structures which you can rent for the weekend.

 Q. How do I find out directions / Where is the festival?